 - Do not over-tighten your antenna to avoid damage to the connectors. - When installing the antenna, don't grip it by the top.
-Grip by the base and turn. - If you use an external antenna, make sure the SWR is about 1.5:1 or lower to avoid damage to the transceiver. - Do not hold the antenna with your hand while transmitting. - Never transmit without an antenna.
+Grip by the base and turn. - If you use an external antenna, make sure the SWR is about 1.5:1 or lower to avoid damage to the transceiver.
+Use a SWR Meter or bridge which is rated for use in the UHF GMRS Band (460-470 MHz) - Do not hold the antenna with your hand while transmitting. - Never transmit without an antenna.
+You will damage the transmitter requiring repair.